 Planning and Environmental Linkages Study

 As the PEL process develops the overall vision for transportation improvements in the Las Vegas metropolitan area, it also builds support from the community and other key stakeholders while providing a platform to discuss and prioritize transportation issues that relate to project implementation.
 The PEL process creates valuable documentation to streamline next steps in the project as alternatives are developed and evaluated.
-The I-11 project team will evaluate and process all comments received during the PEL process.
+The I-11 project team evaluates and processes all comments received during the PEL process.
 The PEL process also ensures:

 - Reasonable transportation alternatives are considered